CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Domain Ownership Changes

-Domain transfers present specific security challenges for the DomainAuth protocol:

-1. **Waiting Period:**
-   - Organisations SHOULD delay implementing DomainAuth until at least the period specified in {{maximum-validity-period}} has elapsed since the domain was registered or acquired.
-   - This prevents the DNSSEC chain from the previous owner from remaining valid.
+Organisations SHOULD delay implementing DomainAuth until at least the period specified in {{maximum-validity-period}} has elapsed since the domain was registered or acquired.
+This prevents the DNSSEC chain from the previous owner from remaining valid.
-2. **Signature Validity After Transfer:**
-   - Signatures created before a domain transfer remain cryptographically valid.
-   - Verifiers MAY implement additional checks for recent domain transfers.
-   - Service policies SHOULD address the handling of signatures across ownership changes.
-3. **Domain Expiration:**
-   - Expired domains can be registered by new owners.
-   - Verifiers SHOULD consider domain registration date when processing signatures.
-   - Signatures SHOULD NOT be trusted if the domain has changed hands since issuance.
-4. **Subdomain Delegation:**
-   - Changes in subdomain delegation may affect DomainAuth verification.
-   - Organisations SHOULD carefully manage subdomain delegation.
-   - Signature verification considers the state of delegations at verification time.

 Domain ownership changes represent a fundamental challenge to any domain-based authentication system.
 DomainAuth's approach of using short-lived certificates and signatures helps mitigate these risks by limiting the time window during which historical signatures remain valid.